pattjoshi/Node.js_Note/README.md

 ****
 [Download node.js](https://nodejs.org/en/)

+## JavaScript is synchronous, single-threaded language.
+- synchronous:- one command at a time.
+- single-threaded :- in a specific synchronous ouder

+## callback function:-
+- a function that is passed to another function as an argument.

 # What is Node js?
 - Node.js is a javaScript runtime built on chrome's V8 javaScript engine.
 - Node.js is a javaScript running on the server.